svei00/blogCronicasVejerete-old/notes.md

 3:45:42 setSideBarData

 ** Recover the file.
-Test check the tailwind 3. issu
+Test check the tailwind 3. issue.
+Look for the solution.

 ## Notes
 * Whith this line // eslint-disable-next-line @typescript-eslint/ban-ts-comment you can ommit Eslint validations.